 Whether you’re a high-school or college student, a recent graduate, or a professional with several years of experience under your belt, read on to discover the most effective way of presenting your education section on your resume.

 1. High School Student Education Section

-As a high school student, the Education section is an important part of your resume – no matter how much work experience you may or may not have.
+As a high-school student, the education section is an important part of your resume—no matter how much work experience you have.

-The format and content of your resume will depend upon how much work experience you have, and how active you are as a student in high school.
+The format and content of your resume depends on how much work experience you have and how active you are as a high-school student.